ging/fiware-idm-deprecated/doc/oauth2.md

 Host: account.lab.fiware.org
 ```

 The `response_type` attribute is mandatory and must be set to `code`.
 The `client_id` attribute is the one provided by the FIWARE IdM upon application registration.
-The `redirect_uri` attribute must match the `Callback URL` attribute provided to the IdM within the application registration.
+The `redirect_uri` attribute must match the `Callback URL` attribute provided to the IdM within the application registration. `state` is optional and for internal use of you application, if needed.

+**Authorization Response**

 ```http
 HTTP/1.1 302 Found
 Location: https://client.example.com/callback_url?code=SplxlOBeZQQYbYS6WxSbIA&state=xyz
 ```

-**Get Access Token Request**
+**Access Token Request**

 ```http
 POST /oauth2/token HTTP/1.1